thomashefele/ExVivoOrganDataCapture/README.md

 Samples:

-The software is also designed so that unique identifies of biological samples (such as barcodes) may be recorded and uploaded to the database:
+The software is also designed so that unique identifiers of biological samples (such as barcodes) may be recorded and uploaded to the database:

 ![Samples](https://user-images.githubusercontent.com/116929892/223641354-14c9c2df-3a93-47bc-8812-80169e7491fa.png)